bobdinh139/SeniorRenting/README.md

 SET-UP

-1. Decide whether you want to use real-time bidding or blind-bidding, if you use blind bidding, copy all the files from ```/blindbid/``` to root
+1. Decide whether you want to use real-time bidding or blind-bidding, if you use blind bidding, copy all the files from ```/blindbid/``` and paste all of them to root

 2. Go to ```/addsenoirname.php``` and add/remove seniors (default password is ```123456789```  and ```1234567890``` for for adding senior(s) and removing senior(s)).